jaseblenner/terraform-dynamic-credentials-setup-examples/aws/README.md

 Run `terraform plan` to verify your setup, and then run `terraform apply`.

 Congratulations!
 You now have a Terraform Cloud workspace where runs will automatically authenticate to AWS when using the AWS Terraform provider.

+# Multiple TFC workspaces/IAM roles interfacing with the same AWS account (and the same OIDC provider):